maarten-pennings/WebUSB-LED/README.md

    (a pop-up with the suggested URL to visit for the WebUSB device that is plugged in).
    So, the user needs to enter the URL by hand.
  * Chrome on Ubuntu works (even the URL hint).
 But you need to create a udev rule.
-I made a new file `22-maarten.rules` (use `sudo`) in `/etc/udev/rules.s` (actually there were no file) with one line (note the vendor id is defined in the Arduino USB stack)
-   `SUBSYSTEM=="usb", ATTRS{idVendor}=="2341", MODE:="0666", GROUP="plugdev"`
+I made a new file `22-maarten.rules` (use `sudo`) in `/etc/udev/rules.s` with one line (note the vendor id is defined in the Arduino USB stack) `SUBSYSTEM=="usb", ATTRS{idVendor}=="2341", MODE:="0666", GROUP="plugdev"`
  * Chrome on Mac works out of the box, even the URL hint.
  * Chrome on Android works out of the box (with a USB on the go cable).
 I did not see the URL hint.